Abscissa/gen-package-version/README.md

 gen-package-version
 ===================

-Generate a [D](http://dlang.org) module with version and timestamp information automatically-detected from git.
+Automatically generate a [D](http://dlang.org) module with version and timestamp information (detected from git) every time your program (or library) is built.

+Even better, all your in-between builds will automatically have *their own* git-generated version number including the git commit hash.
+For example: ```v1.2.0-1-g78f5cf9```.
+So there's never any confusion as to which "version" of v1.2.0 you're running!

 [ [Changelog](https://github.com/Abscissa/gen-package-version/blob/master/CHANGELOG.md) ]